Robert Kelly (football chairman)

-Sir Robert McErlean Kelly (1902 – 21 September 1971) was appointed a member of the board of Scottish football club Celtic after the death of his father James Kelly in 1931.
+Sir Robert McErlean Kelly (17 October 1902 – 21 September 1971) was appointed a member of the board of Scottish football club Celtic after the death of his father James Kelly in 1931.
 He later became chairman in 1947, a position he held until 1971.

 Early life

-Robert Kelly was born in 1902, the fourth son in a family of six sons and four daughters.
+Robert Kelly was born on 17 October 1902 in Blantyre, Lanarkshire, the fourth son in a family of six sons and four daughters.
 His father James Kelly played for Celtic, and was the club's first ever captain.
 James Kelly subsequently became a director at the club and had a brief spell as chairman.
 Robert Kelly's mother, Margaret, was also herself the daughter of a Celtic founder.

 Kelly and his brothers were educated at St Joseph's College, Dumfries, a fee-paying school opened to develop a professional Catholic middle class in Scotland.
 His eldest brother, Frank, went on to play a handful of games for Celtic in 1918, but was killed trying to jump onto a train in France in 1919.
 Three other brothers played for Queen's Park.
 Kelly himself played football for a spell at junior level for Blantyre Victoria, but was limited due to an injury sustained to his arm in a childhood traffic accident, and he soon gave up playing at his father's behest.
 Despite his arm injury, Kelly was also an excellent tennis player.
 Kelly went on to become a stockbroker by profession.